ministryofjustice/itpolicycontent/content/confluence/source-code-publishing.md

 ## Abstract

-This document serves as a guide for making decisions on whether to publish a project’s source code.
+This document serves as a guide for making decisions on whether to publish a project's source code.

 It provides justification about why MoJ Digital Service source code should be published by default but also when it should not be published.